hannemennah/giuseppe/README.md

 Manual Transaction Creation Assistant
 --------------

 A tool to assist in constructing and visualizing manual transactions.
 As parameters of the transaction are specified, the corresponding transaction hash is generated and updated dynamically.
-The transaction is depicted in a chart, built in d3.js and updated in real-time.
+The transaction is also depicted in a chart, built in d3.js and updated in real-time.

 **The app requires a local instance of bitcoind to be running**, and provides the option to sign and send the constructed transactions once they are complete.